Sammy Jo Prudhomme: Early life

 Born in Torrance, CA and raised in Aliso Viejo, California, Prudhomme attended Aliso Niguel High School, where she lettered all four years and started her Junior and Senior seasons, became the MVP and Team Captain for both years.
-Her senior year she led her team to a CIF championship, State Championship and ranked #1 high school school soccer team by ESPN.
+Her senior year she led her team to a CIF championship, State Championship and ranked #1 high school soccer team by ESPN.
 Won CIF women's soccer player of the year 2012.
 She is the daughter of Jon and Jo Beth Prudhomme, and has one brother, Nick.

 Prudhomme attended Aliso Niguel High School, where she lettered all four years and started her Junior and Senior seasons, became the MVP and Team Captain for both years.
-Her senior year she led her team to a CIF championship, State Championship and ranked #1 high school school soccer team by ESPN.
+Her senior year she led her team to a CIF championship, State Championship and ranked #1 high school soccer team by ESPN.
 Prudhomme was named CIF women's soccer player of the year 2012, as well as, Orange County Register's Player of the Year 2012.